exploff/instaclo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Boostrap

+npm i bootstrap
+npm i jquery

+add this line in your styless.scss if not exist => @import "~bootstrap/dist/css/bootstrap.css"